Airbus A380: Engines

 The A380 is offered with the Rolls-Royce Trent 900 (A380-841/-842) or the Engine Alliance GP7000 (A380-861) turbofan engines.

 The Trent 900 is a combination of the 3 m fan and scaled IP compressor of the 777-200X/300X Trent 8104 technology demonstrator derived from the Boeing 777's Trent 800, and the Airbus A340-500/600's Trent 500 core.

 The GP7200 HP core technology is derived from GE's GE90 and its LP sections are based on the PW4000 expertise.

 At its launch in 2000, engine makers assured Airbus it was getting the best level of technology and they would be state-of-the-art for the next decade, but three years later Boeing launched the 787 Dreamliner with game-changing technology and 10% lower fuel burn than the previous generation, to the dismay of John Leahy.

 Due to its modern engines and aerodynamic improvements, Lufthansa's A380s produce half the noise of the Boeing 747-200 while carrying 160 more passengers.
 In 2012, the A380 received an award from the Noise Abatement Society.

 London Heathrow is a key destination for the A380.
 The aircraft is below the QC/2 departure and QC/0.5 arrival noise limits under the Quota Count system set by the airport.
-Field measurements suggest the approach quota allocation for the A380 may be overly generous compared to the older Boeing 747, but still quieter.
+Field measurements suggest the approach quota allocation for the A380 may be excessively generous compared to the older Boeing 747, but still quieter.
 Rolls-Royce is supporting the CAA in understanding the relatively high A380/Trent 900 monitored noise levels.
-Heathrow's landing charges having a noise component, the A380 is cheaper to land there than a Boeing 777-200 and -300 and it saves $4,300 to $5,200 per landing, or $15.3M to $18.8M of present value over 15 years.
+Due to Heathrow's landing charges having a noise component, the A380 is cheaper to land there than a Boeing 777-200 and -300 and it saves $4,300 to $5,200 (2017 prices) per landing, or $15.3M to $18.8M (2017 prices) of present value over 15 years.
 Tokyo Narita has a similar noise charge.

-Sufficient braking capacity allowed for thrust reversers to be installed on only the inboard engines.
+The A380 has thrust reversers on the inboard engines only.
 The outboard engines lack them, reducing the amount of debris stirred up during landing.
+The combination of wheel braking and large spoilers and flaps reduces the aircraft's reliance on thrust reversal.
 The reversers are electrically actuated to save weight, and for greater reliability than pneumatic or hydraulic equivalents.
+Having reversers on only two engines also saves a great deal of maintenance expense for operators as well as avoiding unnecessary weight to the outboard engines.